Chart Color Schemes

 Wentworth Falls ranks below the Australian average when compared to other local markets across a number of language and cultural background related metrics

-Wentworth Falls has a lower cultural diversity, with 78.7% born in Australia, 90.0% being citizens, and 92.8% speaking English only at home.
-Christianity is the predominant religion, comprising 43.3%.
-Judaism is overrepresented at 0.2%, compared to 0.8% in Greater Sydney.
+Wentworth Falls, as per the 2016 Census, had a cultural diversity index of below average with 78.7% of its population born in Australia, 90.0% being citizens, and 92.8% speaking English only at home.
+Christianity was the predominant religion, comprising 43.3%.
+Judaism, however, was overrepresented at 0.2%, compared to Greater Sydney's average of 0.8%.

 Frequently Asked Questions - Diversity